 Alternatively, you could set up a proper gateway for public Wi-Fi hotspots that your guests can use - it'll cost a good chunk more, but at least you know it's secure.
 Read more about how to do that here.

 If you only really let during holiday season: Temporary, 30-day broadband is your friend.
-A short-tem contract from a provider like NOW TV, TenTel, or Plusnet will give you a broadband connection that you can cancel once the season is over.
+A short-tem contract from a provider like Virgin Media, NOW TV, or Plusnet will give you a broadband connection that you can cancel once the season is over.

 Take a look at our guide to broadband for a small business too.